kunaljhatta/cs362-coad-resources/README.md

 This is a Rails application that uses SQLite in development and PostgreSQL in production.

-From the project direcotry, install the dependencies:
+2. From the project directory, install the dependencies:

 ```
 gem install bundler
 bundle install
 ```
-Copy the .env.example file to .env, and add admin/test email and password.
+3. Copy the .env.example file to .env, and add admin/test email and password.

 To copy the file: